annievu22/Covid_Project/README.md

 > Like the deaths table, this dataset includes smoothed and per-million versions of many metrics.

+---
+## 8. Tools, Technologies & Methodology

+This project integrates both SQL and Tableau to deliver a full-stack data analysis pipeline—from raw data cleaning to business-focused insights.

+### 🧰 Technologies Used

+- **SQL (MySQL Workbench):** Used for data cleaning, formatting, table joins, aggregations, and advanced analytics using CTEs, temp tables, and window functions.
+- **Python (pandas, seaborn, matplotlib):** Utilized in early stages for exploratory data analysis and basic visual validation.
+- **Tableau Public:** Primary tool for building interactive dashboards to communicate findings and trends across countries and time periods.

+### 🔍 Methodology

+1. **Data Ingestion & Cleaning:**
+   - Standardized date format using `STR_TO_DATE()`.
+   - Replaced blank values with `NULL` using `NULLIF()` to enable accurate filtering and aggregation.
+   - Converted string-based numeric fields to usable format using `CAST()`.

+2. **Exploratory & Descriptive Analysis in SQL:**
+   - Calculated death rates and infection rates by country and date.
+   - Identified countries and continents with the highest case and death counts.
+   - Assessed vaccine rollout and testing metrics.
+   - Aggregated global statistics to track COVID trends over time.

+3. **Advanced SQL Logic:**
+   - Used **JOINs** to merge datasets on `location` and `date`.
+   - Applied **window functions** (e.g. `SUM() OVER (...)`) to calculate rolling vaccination counts.
+   - Built **CTEs** and **temporary tables** to support complex aggregations.
+   - Created **views** to streamline integration with Tableau dashboards.

+4. **Visualization & Insight Communication:**
+   - Tableau dashboard presents KPIs such as total deaths, infection rates, and vaccination coverage.
+   - Users can interactively explore COVID trends by country and continent over time.
+   - The final visualization is accessible on [Tableau Public](https://public.tableau.com/views/CovidProject_17516757694200/Dashboard1).

+> This end-to-end process—from raw data to interactive dashboard—demonstrates the use of SQL for deep analytical querying and Tableau for clear, business-relevant storytelling.

+---
 ## 7. SQL Data Preparation & Analytical Workflow

 This section outlines how SQL was used not only for data cleaning but also for conducting exploratory and comparative analysis before visualization.